 - Communication challenges

-How to retain your financial freedom
+Can you retain your financial freedom with joint bank accounts?

-It is possible to get the benefits of a joint account while also retaining your financial freedom.
+It’s possible to get the benefits of a joint account while also retaining your financial freedom.
 It’s a word you’ll both come to live by: compromise.

 Consider opening a joint account, allocating a certain percentage of your paycheck to it, and putting the remainder in a personal account.
 Pay for shared household expenses like your mortgage or rent, groceries, utilities, and insurance out of the joint account.
 Your personal account can be for your own discretionary spending—shopping sprees, tech toys, and gifts for each other.